roestigraben/hirt-family-heroku/README.md

 debug status: still on "True"

+# description
+project is 'djangox...'
+app is called 'pages'
+'users' app is used to allow login with email and password instead of usernames and password.

 # main tables in database

 persons :  all data for individual persons like name, address, birth dates, profession etc